JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_2013_Spring.md

 Time ought to be viewed as our “servant,” not our “master.”
 We should not be in a hurry.
 Jesus exemplified this.
 The notion of “voluntary study” suggests a willingness to broaden one’s knowledge and deepen one’s insights.
 This must not be viewed merely as a task, but a joy to be achieved in the art of living.

 Again, for us, it means an intelligent desire to listen and share with kindred minds and souls.
 Personal growth sooner or later requires social interaction.
 An individual person can study on his or her own, but to really grow, your mental and spiritual powers need to interact (eventuate) with others in a brotherly or sisterly manner.
-Remember that relationships between personalities—human or divine—are ends in themselves; all else is secondary. [[UB 112:2.4](/en/The_Urantia_Book/112#p2_4)] Let us be forever inspired by the great declaration, “The entire universe is one vast school.” [[UB 37:6.2](/en/The_Urantia_Book/37#p6_2)]
+Remember that relationships between personalities—human or divine—are ends in themselves; all else is secondary. <a id="a264_449"></a>[[UB 112:2.4](/en/The_Urantia_Book/112#p2_4)] Let us be forever inspired by the great declaration, “The entire universe is one vast school.” <a id="a264_590"></a>[[UB 37:6.2](/en/The_Urantia_Book/37#p6_2)]

 ## Save the Date for IC’14!